azeem-r00t/quorum-quick-start/README.md

 # quorum-quick-start
 Quickstart project demonstrating private smart contract execution on a quorum network.

-The 'SimpleStorage' contract is used as a starter sample smart contract used by many examples out there.
-In this quickstart, we deploy the 'SimpleStorage' contract as a *private* smart contract to store a shared secret between two parties.
+The *SimpleStorage* contract is used as a sample smart-contract by several examples out there.
+In this quickstart, we deploy the *SimpleStorage* contract as a *private* smart contract to store a shared secret between two parties.

-To demonstrate both how the contract works as well as a sample starter app that show cases interaction with a ethereum-type blockchain using the `web3` APIs and `truffle` framework
+We demonstrate how the contract works by way of a sample starter app that show cases interaction with a ethereum-type blockchain using the `web3` APIs and `truffle` framework.

-This quickstart also has as API server and a front-end client.
+This quickstart has as API server and a front-end client.
 The API server exposes a domain and contract-specific API for the front-end and utilizes the `truffle` framework and the `web3` api to interact with the smart contract on the blockchain.

 The UI simply shows the state of the *private* storage for the smart contract that is only visible to specific nodes that are parties to the contract.
-It also allows one to update the contract and see the update visible to only parties to the contract.
+It also allows the user to update the contract and verify that the update is visible to only parties to the contract.

 ## Before you begin

 ### Quorum
 Clone [quorum](https://github.com/azeem-r00t/quorum) and follow the instructions in [build/docker/tests/README.md](https://github.com/azeem-r00t/quorum/tree/master/build/docker/tests/README.md) to create a five-node quorum network.

-After setting up the five-node quorum network, you will now need to compile and install the smart contract on that network.
+After setting up the five-node quorum network, you will need to get ready to deploy a private smart contract.
 During the quorum docker setup, you would have run a `setup.sh` script.
 That scripts outputs the public keys for each node.
-You will see different values when you run it but they will look similar to the following:
+You will see different values on your machine but they will look similar to the following:

 ```
 ...